pabloferg/gcloud-skyscanner-api/README.md

 4. You will need to create [2 Tables](https://github.com/pabloferg/gcloud-skyscanner-api/blob/master/gcloud-skyscanner/src/setup/createPubsubTopic.py#L13) in BigQuery:
             a) to store the list of destination codes to search on skyscanner,
-            b) to save results from the API response
+            b) to save results from the API response.
+Use the [sample table](https://github.com/pabloferg/gcloud-skyscanner-api/blob/master/gcloud-skyscanner/assets/results_sample.csv) to get the schema used in this project. _A better way of doing this would be to create dinamicaly the schema depending on the input data structure- but I'll do this in further improvements sorry!_

 ### Scheduler